7.5 mile loop climbs up and down grassy hillsides dotted with oaks, on the

 a bold display of red foliage.
 The orbs of white common snowberries seem

-a short stretch of sagebrush and monkeyflower, then enters oak grassland.
+Trail crosses a seasonal creek, climbs througha short stretch of sagebrush and monkeyflower, then enters oak grassland.

 Views back to the west reveal Grant Lake.
 The trail makes a sharp turn

 to the left, and the grade picks up.
-Oaks (including a few blue)
+Oaks (including a few blues)

 thin, providing great views.
 In late summer, concentrated patches of deep